gravitational/workshop/gravity_networking.md

 ![gravity_networking_2](img/gravity_networking_02.png)

 Each server within a network now belongs to the same network, with an assigned IP range.
 The switch will physically relay frames between the various switch ports to reach other servers within the same network.
-For example, the Accounts DB (10.0.2.2) can send it’s log to our log server (10.0.2.4/24) via the database switch.
+For example, the Accounts DB (10.0.2.2) can send its log to our log server (10.0.2.4/24) via the database switch.

 Now, let’s setup a router, so that we’re able to route packets between our various networks: